bunsbof/monkeytype_cloned/README.md

 - font family, colors,      ✔
 - add states management support (if not too lazy or too OCD for other tasks)
 - more caret styles
+- #word move down when caret comes to a certain point
+- inputValue can go back to fix the previous word (error only)       ✔